Preparing For Your Oral Surgery Procedure

 What do I need to do the night before my oral surgery procedure?

 If you’re preparing to undergo oral surgery, chances are that you will be leaving your oral surgeons office the same day you receive anesthesia so you’ll need some form of transportation back home.
 See if a friend or family member can drive you to your appointment as well as home again afterwards.
+We have oral surgery offices in Ogden, Vernal and Clinton so be sure your friend or family member goes to the right one.
 Keep in mind that fasting is required prior to many surgeries.
 Check with your oral surgeon to see when you need to stop eating and drinking or what, if anything, you can have in the eight to twelve hours before surgery.

 What can I expect during recovery?